A comprehensive guide to JavaScript's AbortController for efficient request cancellation, enhancing user experience and application performance.

 Introducing the AbortController API

-interface provides a way to signal an abort request to one or more JavaScript asynchronous operations.
-It is designed to work with APIs that support the AbortSignal
+The AbortController interface provides a way to signal an abort request to one or more JavaScript asynchronous operations.
+It is designed to work with APIs that support the AbortSignal, most notably the modern fetch API.

 How AbortController Works with Fetch